Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Model

-{ We first review a general approach to modelling Gaussian covariance matrices using sparse Cholesky factors and discuss how this relates to conditional autoregressive models and general covariance estimation.
-This will help to motivate the subsequent construction of our model in Section \ref{sec:dagone}. } We assume that the graph of the regions is connected.
+{ We first review a general approach to modeling Gaussian covariance matrices using sparse Cholesky factors and discuss how this relates to CAR models and general covariance estimation.
+This helps motivate the subsequent construction of our model in Section \ref{sec:dagone}. } We assume that the graph of the regions is connected.
 Disconnected graphs with multiple islands will entail a simple extension with block diagonal covariance structures, where each block represents an island.
-Let $\calG = (V,E)$ denote the connected graph with the regions as vertices $V$ and edges $E$ between neighbours.
+Let $\calG = (V,E)$ denote the connected graph with the regions as vertices $V$ and edges $E$ between neighbors.
 We denote the $i$th region simply by $i$ and let $A=(a_{ij})$ denote the adjacency matrix for this undirected graph.
 To model Cholesky factors we specify distributions of the $w_i$'s as

-where the $\eps_i$'s are independent $N(0,\tau_i)$ errors. $B=(b_{ij})$ is now a strictly lower triangular matrix.
+where the $\eps_i$'s are independent $N(0,\tau_i)$ errors.
+Throughout this section and Section \ref{sec:dagone}, we assume $\tau_w$, the scale parameter for the $w_i$'s, is one. $B=(b_{ij})$ in (\ref{eq:telescope}) is a strictly lower triangular matrix.
 Let $F$ be the diagonal matrix with $\tau_1,\ldots,\tau_k$ on the diagonal.
 Then $w \sim N(0, L^T F L)$ where $L=I-B$. { Switching from the specification in (\ref{eq:sar}) to a strictly lower triangular matrix $B$ is not restrictive because of the following result.

 \begin{theorem} Let $w \sim N(0,Q)$ where $Q$ is the (possibly singular) precision matrix.
 Then there exists a permutation matrix $P$, a strictly lower triangular matrix $B$ and a diagonal matrix $F$ with non-negative entries such that $PQP^\top=(I-B)^\top F (I-B)$. \end{theorem}